Miruro-no-kuon/Splash/README.md

-# 💦 Splash Component
+# 🏠 Splash page

 ## 📋 Overview

-The "Splash" component is a React component that serves as the landing page for the Miruro anime streaming website.
+The "Splash" page is a component that serves as the landing page for the Miruro anime streaming website.
 It displays a banner image, a title, a subtitle, and various sections of content, each providing information about Miruro and its features.

-## 💉 Purpose
+## 📖 Purpose & Features

 This component is designed to create an engaging and informative landing page for Miruro visitors.
 It introduces users to the website's key features, safety measures, and usage instructions.

-## ✨ Key Features

-- Displays a banner image with a background that covers the entire viewport.
+- Displays a banner image with a background with a logo and "Go to home page" button.
 - Utilizes styled-components to create styled elements and animations.
-- Features a "Go to homepage" button that navigates to the Miruro homepage.
 - Includes multiple sections of content with titles and descriptive paragraphs.
 - Utilizes React icons (e.g., :arrow_right:, :white_check_mark:) for visual elements.